 Halloumi Fries are an easy-to-make unexpected and absolutely scrumptious appetizer, snack or side dish.
 With an inherently tangy-salty flavor, they have a crispy caramelized crust and a soft and creamy interior.
 When you dip them in the Greek yogurt dip, you might love them even more!

 You've probably heard of fried cheese sticks, like Mozzarella sticks, but Halloumi Fries are quite different.
+Soft and creamy on the inside and super crispy on the outside, they're amazing!

 - Halloumi cheese - This can be found in many major supermarkets including Vons, Ralph's, Aldi, Gelson's, Costco, Amazon and Trader Joe's.
 It comes in blocks of various sizes.